cedrickchee/awesome-transformer-nlp/README.md

 4. [The Illustrated GPT-2 (Visualizing Transformer Language Models)](https://jalammar.github.io/illustrated-gpt2/) by Jay Alammar.
 5. [MegatronLM: Training Billion+ Parameter Language Models Using GPU Model Parallelism](https://nv-adlr.github.io/MegatronLM) by NVIDIA ADLR.
 6. [OpenGPT-2: We Replicated GPT-2 Because You Can Too](https://medium.com/@vanya_cohen/opengpt-2-we-replicated-gpt-2-because-you-can-too-45e34e6d36dc) - the authors trained a 1.5 billion parameter GPT-2 model on a similar sized text dataset and they reported results that can be compared with the original model.
+7. [MSBuild demo of an OpenAI generative text model generating Python code](https://www.youtube.com/watch?v=fZSFNUT6iY8) [video] - The model that was trained on GitHub OSS repos.
+The model uses English-language code comments or simply function signatures to generate entire Python functions.
+Cool!

 ### Additional Reading